 As a summer project, each child will be given a different color.

-Each child, with the help of mom, dad, dadu or nani will explore and cut out articles/pictures of their theme color from the used newspapers and magazines and glue it on a full size pastel sheet of any light color.
+Each child, with the help of mom, dad, dadu or nani will explore and cut out articles/pictures of their theme color from the used newspapers and magazines and glue it on a full-size pastel sheet of any light color.
 The child will also draw all possible items that the family can explore belonging to the theme color.
-Name of the child as well as name of the color will be painted on the sheet with poster colour and brush.
+The name of the child as well as the name of the color will be painted on the sheet with poster color and brush.

-One color of cellophane is placed on the window one day.
-The view is observed with the children and colors of the items outside window are talked about, the tree, the wall, the hose across the road etc.
+One-color of cellophane is placed on the window one day.
+The view is observed with the children and colors of the items outside the window are talked about, the tree, the wall, the hose across the road, etc.

 Cellophane of other colors is placed on other days.